 Please note: contribution rates and earnings bands are set as a default, meeting the minimum requirements for automatic enrolment.
 However each one of these is flexible to allow the employer to amend to suit their particular pension arrangements.

-As soon as you reach your duties start date in your Payroll utility, BrightPay will automatically assess your employees for you and determine whether your employees are eligible jobholders, non eligible jobholders or entitled workers.
+As soon as BrightPay detects that your automatic enrolment duties have begun, BrightPay will automatically assess your employees for you and determine whether your employees are eligible jobholders, non eligible jobholders or entitled workers.

 On-screen flags and yellow alerts will appear to notify you that you now have automatic enrolment duties to perform.